-- o Current forecast of cost estimate updates for Advance (Enabling) Works Program: - 90% Utilities Relocation Design Cost estimated submitted on June 28, 2024 and is under review. - 30% 4th and King Railyard Site Work Design Final 30% Design cost estimate completed and submitted in May 2024, accepted in July 2024. - 60% Building Demolition Design completed in April 2024, comments resolved and cost estimate accepted in May 2024. - o TJPA continues to work on detailing the \$25 million Rail Yard Allowance cost item. - Detailed cost breakdown will be based on 30% Design for 4th and King Railyard sitework; 30% Design completion for Packages 4KYA and 4KYB was completed in April 2024; the separate cost estimates were submitted in May 2024, reviewed, reconciled and accepted on July 15, 2024. - Based on the final cost estimates, the fully loaded cost for all of the 4KYA+B work increased \$28.4 million from \$155.7 million to \$184.1 million. - o Bottom-Up Cost Estimate for SCC 80 Elements - TJPA has completed the updated Staffing Plan with the remaining additional 3rd-party staffing from Caltrain, CCSF, the five agency project partners and the PMCM that is based on the top-ranked firm's staffing plan. - TJPA has developed a preliminary cash flow for the next 3 fiscal years.
+- Current cost estimate updates for Advance (Enabling) Works Program: - 90% Utilities Relocation Design Cost Estimate was accepted on September 9, 2024. - 30% 4th and King Railyard Site Work Design (Package 4KYA) Final 30% Design cost estimate completed and submitted in May 2024, accepted in July 2024. - 60% Building Demolition Design completed in April 2024, comments resolved and cost estimate accepted in May 2024. - Analysis and Reconciliation of the Rail Yard Allowance cost item. - Detailed cost breakdown is based on 30% Design for 4th and King Railyard sitework; 30% Design completion for Packages 4KYA and 4KYB was completed in April 2024; the separate cost estimates were submitted in May 2024, reviewed, reconciled and accepted on July 15, 2024. - Based on the final cost estimates, the fully loaded cost for all of the 4KYA+B work increased \$28.4 million from \$155.7 million to \$184.1 million. - Contract 55-YB 4th and King Yard Preparation Package B: At Grade Track and Systems Cost Estimates for the Final 30% Design for the 4KYA and 4KYB Packages, original concept, were submitted in May 2024, have been reviewed, comments resolved and were accepted on July 12, 2024. - 30% Revised Concept Design for the 4KYB Package (Contract 55-YB) commenced on May 31, 2024 and the associated cost estimate will follow. - Bottom-Up Cost Estimate for SCC 80 Elements - TJPA has completed the updated Staffing Plan with the remaining additional 3rdparty staffing from Caltrain, CCSF, the five agency project partners and the PMCM that is based on the top-ranked firm's staffing plan. - TJPA has developed a preliminary cash flow for the next 3 fiscal years. - o Reporting Cost Performance Against Budget - TJPA is nearing completion of the chart of accounts updates; WBS/CBS will be updated to align with the chart of accounts and allow correct mapping across the system. - The InEight test environment set up and testing and training is in progress. - The cost, schedule and risk modules are currently in testing. - Proposed Cost Reduction Initiatives - 1.
+Eliminate train box extension at the Salesforce Transit Center \$130M - > Delete Intercity Bus Facility that is no longer needed. - Move Fan Plant from Train Box Extension to surface facility across Beale Street. - > Add an enclosed lobby with additional stairs at Beale Street Access.